devennn/devennn.github.io/_posts/2019-12-27-python-packages.md

 ---
 layout: post
-title: How to make a Python package
+title: Organize a Python codebase with package
 ---

 Python packages make project more organized.
 Whenever a folder need to be declared as package, \_\_init\_\_.py need to be included.
 Take example of directory below.